TakiKacper/Vine/Readme.md

 - [Building](#building)
 - [Hello World Example](#hello-world-example)

+---

 ## Concepts

-### Stage
+### Stage 🎭
-A stage is a graph of functions.
-Each function in the stage may depend on other functions.
+A **stage** is a graph of functions.
+Each function may depend on other functions.
-When a stage is executed, the program walks on it's graph and execute all of it's functions with respect to their dependencies.
+When a stage runs, Vine walks the graph and executes everything in the right order, parallelizing when possible.

 ```cpp
 vine::stage rendering;